No Products in the Cart

 When you get a dog, you’ll also need to get a vet.
 This is a must.
-You’ll want to take your new companion to a vet pretty quickly after you get your dog (and if it’s a puppy, you’ll need to go frequently).
+You’ll want to take your new companion to a vet pretty quickly after bringing him or her home.
+And if it’s a puppy, you’ll need to go rather frequently after the initial visit.
 Look for a vet with good reviews online or one recommended by someone you know.

 Pro Tip: Another factor to consider are the vet’s hours.
 Some are open on Saturdays, which makes for a convenient time to take your dog outside of the work week.

-Owning a dog can be a little overwhelming for first-time owners so it’s always good to get help when you can.
-Your vet will be your go-to for health-related questions and issues and will be able to offer some information and suggestions beyond health.
-But you can also talk with someone who’s familiar with dogs, especially your dog’s breed.
+A dog can be a little overwhelming for first-time owners so it’s always good to get help when you can.
+Your vet will be your go-to for health-related questions and issues, but they'll also be able to offer some information and suggestions beyond health.
+In addition, you can talk with someone who’s familiar with dogs, especially your dog’s breed.
 And if you can afford it, a dog sitter or walker can make things easier and take some pressure off you, especially if you work or travel quite a bit.